Biography

 Lives and works in Tamaki Makaurau

-Holli McEntegart is a Pākehā, interdisciplinary artist moving fluidly between social practice, video, performance, photography and text-based work.
+Holli McEntegart (b NZ.
+1980) is a Pākehā (Irish Gaelic, Ulster Scots, English), interdisciplinary artist moving fluidly between social practice, video, performance, photography and text- based work.
 She received a Bachelor of Visual Arts in Photography in 2006 (Unitec, NZ), a one-year Masters of Fine Arts scholarship at Carnegie Mellon School of Art in Pittsburgh, USA (2011), and a Masters of Arts (First Class Honors) from Auckland University of Technology (2013).
 In 2014 she was an Artist in Residence at the Skowhegan School of Painting & Sculpture in Maine (USA).
 She has trained and worked as a full spectrum doula in NYC, LA and now Aotearoa, approaching this mahi through the lens of social practice.
+After almost a decade living in the United States, Holli returned to Aotearoa NZ in 2020 and was awarded the 2021 Letting Space Public Arts Commission for, Inhabit - an ongoing participatory art project engaging traditions and patterns of care for birthing people, as these survive and morph through colonisation and migration.

 Artist Statment